DataDog/dd-sdk-reactnative-examples/rum-react-navigation-async/README.md

     }
     ```

-Since we have added the [`datadog-react-native-wizard`][1], you need to add the `datadog-ci.json` file in the project root that includes the following:
+To upload sourcemaps for the app, add a `datadog-ci.json` file in the project root containing:

 ```json
 {